TheB2D/TrendLingo2/web-interface/TROUBLESHOOTING.md

 2. **Click it** if it's not already active (blue background)
 3. The right panel should appear with the browser view

-### Step 2: Check if Agent Thoughts Toggle is Available
+### Step 2: Check if Agent Reasoning Toggle is Available
-In the live browser view header, look for:
+In the main header, look for:
-- **Brain icon 🧠** next to the refresh and external link icons
+- **Brain icon 🧠** next to the workflow/chat toggle and live browser buttons
-- **Click the brain icon** to toggle agent thoughts on/off
+- **Click the brain icon** to show agent reasoning in the left panel

 ### Step 3: Check Browser Console
 Open browser dev tools (F12) and look for: